 Is There an Alternative When You Can’t Get an SBA Loan for a Nonprofit?

-The nonprofit line of credit costs nothing to set up and nothing if not being used making it an excellent backup plan.
+The nonprofit line of credit costs nothing to set up.
+And there’s no cost if the line of credit is not being used, making it an excellent backup plan.
 There are no restrictions as to what the line can be used for.
-Many nonprofits use their line of credit for when reimbursements are delayed and payroll is due.
-As a nonprofit, you likely have a variety of cash flow and working capital needs, of which a line of credit is an excellent financing option.
+Many nonprofits tap their line of credit when reimbursements are delayed and payroll is due.
+As a nonprofit, you likely have various cash flow and working capital needs, making a line of credit an excellent financing option.